 Combine Efforts With Other Schools In Your District

 We do offer discounts for larger volume orders.
-Connect with other AP Calc teachers in your district and then submit a quote request for the collective group.
-If you are a very large district and wanting to get access for all AP Calc students in the district, please connect us to your district level administrators through email (email@example.com)
+Connect with other AP Calc and AP Precalc teachers in your district and then submit a quote request for the collective group.
+If you are a very large district and wanting to get access for all AP Calc or AP Precalc students in the district, please connect us to your district level administrators through email (email@example.com)

 Have Students Pay Individually

-We have a brand new feature that allows for you to set up a cohort for free, and then invite students to pay individually and join your cohort.
+We have a feature that allows for you to set up a cohort for free, and then invite students to pay individually and join your cohort.
 This will allow for you to monitor student progress, set due dates, and interact with your own students in the platform.
 Click here to create your cohort (click on the Review Course and then find the blue "Create Cohort" button).